jtinosa/Computer-Graphics-Programming/Lesson1.md

 ## Computer Graphics
-- a field of computer science that focuses on the creation, manipulation, and representation of visual images and animations using computers.
+- A field of computer science that focuses on the creation, manipulation, and representation of visual images and animations using computers.

 ## Major Areas of Computer Graphics
 1. **Modeling** refers to the process of creating a mathematical representation of a 3D object or shape.